Depression in a long-distance relationship is very common. If you are in this type of relationship, you may have experienced it already.

 Can you get depression from a long-distance relationship?

 When you are in a long-distance relationship, you go for a long time without seeing your romantic partner.
-When you are in a romantic relationship, you expect to have physical closeness and an intimate connection with the person you choose to be with.
+When you are in a romantic relationship, you expect to have physical closeness and an intimate connection with the person you chose to be with.

 If you find yourself in a long-distance relationship, that you no longer enjoy, you may start getting depressed.
 Ideally, the moment your relationship isn’t working, you’d be able to find out the issues and fix them together with your partner.